FridaWikell/kalmar-stadsmission/README.md

 ### Manual Testing

 Every page at the website has been manually tested.
-Every link in the header, body and footer has been clicked and checked so it valid.
-This has been done at every page in the website.
-The sign up form has been tested by typing in every field, checking so the form doesn't allow sending before filling every required field.

-The responsivness has been tested in DevTools.
-It has also been tested through visiting the website in two different desktop sizes and one small device (mobile phone).
+It has been done in Google Chrome DevTools and on different devices.
+The devices used was one mobile phone, one laptop and one external screen:
+- Samsung Galaxy A52s (1080 x 2400)
+- HP 250 G4 Notebook PC (1366 x 768)
+- HP 2309v LCD Screen (1920 x 1080)

 #### Navbar